laminba2003/blog/content/spring/building-restful-web-services.md

 ---

 Spring Boot provides a very good support to building RESTful Web Services for enterprise applications.
 This post will explain in detail about building RESTful web services using Spring Boot.
-In this example, we are going to create REST endpoints in order to manage a bunch of persons and countries.
+We are going to create REST endpoints to manage a bunch of persons and countries.
 The application will be divided into several packages where an API call will follow this typical ordered sequence of events between objects in a three-tier architecture.
-A controller will receive the request, and in turn will call a service to do the processing with the help of a repository object.
+A controller will receive the request, and in turn will call a service to do the processing with the help of a repository object, as shown in the example below.

 ![Person Controller sequence Diagram](/images/spring-rest/getPersons-sequence-diagram.png)